ZoneCog/Opencog_ubuntu1804LTS_setup/README.md

 7. check that the swapfile was actually added: swapon --show

-## You may also want to add more storage to your Virtual Machine:
+## You may also want to add more storage to your Virtual Machine (depends on your VirtualBox environment):

 1. vagrant halt
 2. Go to the directory where you have your Virtual Box VMs (e.g. in Mac cd ~/VirtualBox VMs/<some_id>)